jvanasco/imagehelper/README.md

 The package is a bit awkard to use for a single task, but it was designed for repetitive tasks - as in a web application.

 A typical usage is illustrated in the sections below.
+Also check the `demo.py` file to see how neat it can be

 This is still in Beta, but has been production safe.